acorn-io/runtime/docs/docs/100-Reference/secrets.md

 ### Template

-The template type makes it easy to provide config files and scripts with string interpolated values.
+The template type makes it easy to provide config files and scripts with string-interpolated values.

 ```cue
 args: deploy: setting: string| *"default"